 In 1909 Anton Knoblauch sold the building to Alois and Annie Loew, who had earlier operated the Alois Loew Saloon at 120 Broadway in Carver.
+In 1911 Alois Loew applied to obtain transfer of the remaining months on the Louis Goetze Carver liquor license, but where liquor was to be served is unknown.
 The Loews converted the building into a confectionary store and restaurant that Alois and Annie ran into their advanced years, while living in the quarters above.
 At the back of the property the Loews has a large shed sitting next to a huge barn on the adjacent property to the south and straddling Spring Creek, as well as an outhouse dumping directly into the creek.
 At the curb the Loews ran a Standard Oil gasoline pump.
 They sold ice cream and penny candy, and along one side of the store they had glass counters and on the other side there was a penny Cockroach Pinball Machine.
 They ran the business until 1936 when they sold the business, and inventory.

 Alois Loew was born in Minnesota in 1867, the son of German States immigrants from Bavaria, Alois Loew Sr. (1821-1892) and his wife Anna (1830-1909), who came to America in 1857 and who were engaged in farming in Laketown Township in Carver County and later in Minnetrista Township in Hennepin County, Minnesota.
 On June 8, 1904 Alois married Annie Wehle from St. Bonifacius, Minnesota.
 Annie Wehle was born in Aug.
 1866, the daughter of a German States immigrant from Wurttemburg, Jacob Wehle (1830-1915) and his wife Elisabeth (1846-1900) from France.
 Alois Loew was a Carver fireman, a Carver town councilman, a Democratic Party committeeman, as well as a member of the Carver Community Club, the Carver Pavilion Club, and the Civil War veterans' Grand Army of the Republic Post 158.
 Alois died in 1950 and Annie in 1951.
 Both are buried in the St. Nicholas Catholic Cemetery in Carver.
 In the 1940s Marcus and Louise Larson operated a confectionary store out of the lower portion of the building until 1949, when they opened a general store in Augusta in Carver County.

 308 Broadway, First State Bank of Carver/Funk Bank.
-Built about 1908, probably by John Funk Jr., the First State Bank of Carver was owned in part for many years by Carver's Funk family, with Clarence E. Funk serving as President in the 1920s and 1930s and his brother Raymond O. Funk also serving as a bank officer.
+Built about 1908, probably by John Funk Jr., the First State Bank of Carver was owned in part for many years by Carver's Funk family, with Clarence E. Funk serving as President in the 1920s and early 1930s and his brother Raymond O. Funk also serving as a bank officer.
 Other early partners in the bank included John J. Farrell, president of the Carver Creamery, and George DuToit, first of Carver, then of Chaska.
-In the 1940s it served as the Jack and Jill Grocery, operated by Raymond A. Anderson until he entered into U. S. Defense Department work during World War II and turned it over to his long-time assistant, Grace S. Brown (1910-1985) who ran it as Grace's Grocery.
+In the 1940s the building served as the Jack and Jill Grocery, operated by Raymond A. Anderson until he entered into U. S. Defense Department work during World War II and turned it over to his long-time assistant, Grace S. Brown (1910-1985) who ran it as Grace's Grocery.
 In more recent years it has served as a café and as Funky Minds, an educational and recreational facility for children.